 Parking tickets are given for breaking the prohibitions and restrictions regarding the stopping, halting and parking of vehicles and the rules and regulations on the use of parking discs.
 Parking tickets may also be given for breaking the prohibitions and restrictions regarding the needless idling of motorised vehicles.

-Since 16 April 2012, the standard parking ticket in Espoo has been € 60.
+The standard parking ticket in Espoo is € 60.
 Parking tickets must be paid within 30 days of the date of issue.
 If a ticket is not paid by its due date, the amount of the fine will be increased by € 14.

 Demand for rectification of a parking ticket